The Cayley plane and String bordism: Abstract

 \section{Abstract}

-This paper shows that the kernel of the Witten genus tensor $\ZZ\inv16$ is generated by total spaces of Cayley plane bundles, but only after restricting the Witten genus to string bordism.
+This paper shows that, away from 6, the kernel of the Witten genus is precisely the ideal consisting of (bordism classes of) Cayley plane bundles with connected structure group, but only after restricting the Witten genus to string bordism.
 It does so by showing that the divisibility properties of Cayley plane bundle characteristic numbers arising in Borel-Hirzebruch Lie-group-theoretic calculations correspond precisely to the divisibility properties arising in the Hovey-Ravenel-Wilson BP-Hopf-ring-theoretic calculation of string bordism at primes $>3$.
-This paper also shows that tmf is not a ring spectrum quotient of string bordism.